damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

        - Easy attachment point for differential parts
        - Uses turnbuckles to give multi-degree rotation about 2 separate points, allowing the geometry to be greatly simplified
        - Etc.
- 2. Needed skills for assembly
+ 2. Required skills for assembly
-    - Drill Press/Hand Drill
+    - Operate drilling machine
-    - Band Saw/Dremel
+    - Operate Band Saw/Dremel
     - Etc.
  3. List of the tools for assembly or disassembly
     - Mandatory
        - Allen Key set
-       - Imperial Wrench Set
+       - Imperial wrench set
        - Etc.
     - Optional
-       - Laser cutter
+       - Drill press
        - Etc.
- 4. Identifying the mechanical interfaces/atachements to other parts(refer to example of JPL open-source rover)
- 5. Describing the machining/ fabrication if it is necessary during the assembly (refer to manufacturing and see the template below)
+ 4. Describing the machining/ fabrication if it is necessary during the assembly (refer to manufacturing and see the template below)
     - Machine used
     - Sequence of process
  6. Assembly sequence